Searching for dark jets with displaced vertices using weakly supervised machine learning: Proposed search

 \subsection{Standard Model background}

 Displaced vertices are primarily a signature of events containing heavy flavor ($b$ or $c$) quarks.
 We therefore expect the leading SM background for our analysis to be dijet events where both leading jets are of a heavy flavor.
+To estimate the background magnitude and composition we generated events in four groups: \begin{itemize} \item ``$bb$ events'' contain a pair of $b$-flavored jets at the parton level.
+These events are primarily $b\bar b$, with smaller contributions from $bb$ and $\bar b\bar b$. \item ``$cc$ events'' contain a pair of $c$-flavored jets, analogous to the above. \item ``$bc$ events'' contain one $b$-flavored jet and one $c$-flavored jet. \item The fourth group consists of the remaining dijet events (which we will call ``other''), which are events that contain only one or no heavy-flavor jets at the parton level. \end{itemize} Event generation, including details about detector simulation and vertexing, is described in appendix~\ref{evgen}.

-To estimate the background magnitude and composition we generated events in four groups: one for each heavy flavor channel $pp \to bb/cc/bc$ (where each quark may also be an antiquark) and a fourth group containing all other QCD dijet channels.
-Event generation, including details about detector simulation and vertexing, is described in appendix~\ref{evgen}.
-The total background cross section after the selection described in section~\ref{ev_select_section} is $\sim 0.13$ pb.
-The leading contribution ($\sim 50\%$) comes from $bb$ events.
-The next dominant background ($\sim 37\%$) comes from light or semi-light QCD events, i.e.\ with less than two final state heavy quarks at the parton level.
+The total background cross section after the selection described in section~\ref{ev_select_section} is $\sim 0.13$~pb.\footnote{To reduce the computational burden, our simulation used leading-order matrix elements, followed by parton showering.
+However, higher-order QCD corrections, including hard jet radiation, can have some effect on the production cross section, the selection efficiency, and the properties of the two leading jets.
+While our data-based search methodology is not directly dependent on the simulation details, quantitative claims about the range of scenarios that can be discovered or excluded may be affected.} The leading contribution ($\sim 50\%$) comes from $bb$ events.
+The next dominant background ($\sim 37\%$) comes from light or semi-light QCD events, i.e., with less than two final state heavy quarks at the parton level (the ``other'' category above).
 This group is dominated by events with gluons splitting to heavy quarks, a process that is significant in the hard events under consideration~\cite{ATLAS:2012mwf}.
 The remaining groups, $bc$ and $cc$, account for 10\% and 3\% of the events, respectively.
 The selection efficiencies of the different groups are summarized in table~\ref{bkg_composition_tbl}.